riligar/litestream-manager/README.md

 # Litestream Manager

-Automatic SQLite backup system with multi-client support based on GUID.
+Automatic SQLite backup system with multi-client support based on GUID with [litestream](https://github.com/benbjohnson/litestream)

 ## 🔄 How It Works